marekmaskarinec/klak/spec.md

 #### prototypes

-Prototypes are done by leaving out the body.
+Prototypes are done by putting the `;` right after the word.

 ```
-mkw foo
+:square ;
 ```

 ## preprocessor